Astrologixal/Idea-120-respnoses--Astrologixal/week-09-nakamura.md

 Digitizing Race: Visual Cultures of the Internet

 The author Lisa Nakamura begins the introduction by opening the discussion of what the internet has brought and how its affected the world.
+There has been key points that has shaped the development of the Internet.